erindj/Unscramble-Computer-Science-Problems/README.md

 <b>Step 2 - Implement the Code</b>

-Complete the five tasks (Task0.py, Task1.py, ...,Task4.py).
+Complete the five tasks (`Task0.py`, `Task1.py`, ...,`Task4.py`).
 Do not change the data or instructions, simply add your code below what has been provided.
 Include all the code that you need for each task in that file.

-In Tasks 3 and 4, you can use in-built methods sorted() or list.sort() for sorting which are the implementation of Timsort and Samplesort, respectively.
+In Tasks 3 and 4, you can use in-built methods `sorted()` or `list.sort()` for sorting which are the implementation of Timsort and Samplesort, respectively.
 Both these sorting methods have a worst-case time-complexity of O(n log n).
 Check the below links to learn more about these methods:

     How to use the above methods - https://docs.python.org/3/howto/sorting.html Complexity analysis of Timsort and Samplesort - http://svn.python.org/projects/python/trunk/Objects/listsort.txt